itlab-vision/dl-benchmark/README.md

   - `config_maker`contains GUI application to make configuration files of the benchmark components.
   - `configs` contains template configuration files.
-  - `csv2html` is a set of scripts to convert result table from csv to html.
+  - `csv2html` is a set of scripts to convert performance and accuracy tables from csv to html.
-  - `csv2xlsx` is a set of scripts to convert result table from csv to xlsx.
+  - `csv2xlsx` is a set of scripts to convert performance and accuracy tables from csv to xlsx.
   - `deployment` is a set of deployment tools.
   - `inference` contains inference implementation.
   - `node_info` contains a set of functions to get information about